City of Joondalup

-Wages in City of Joondalup can vary greatly across industry sectors.
-As well as being related to the type of jobs and qualifications required in a particular industry, income levels can be related to the level of part-time employment, Occupations, Qualifications and the Age structure of the local workers, so the data should be looked at in conjunction with these topics.
+Wages in the City of Joondalup can vary greatly across industry sectors.
+As well as being related to the type of jobs and qualifications required in a particular industry, income levels can be related to the level of part-time employment, Occupations, Qualification and the Age structure of the local workers, so the data should be looked at in conjunction with these topics.

-Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by place of work
+Australian Bureau of Statistics (ABS) – Census 2016 – by place of work

 |Local workers individual income|